Home | Publications | Zwp 25a

 Abstract

-The emergence of audio-visual foundation models underscores the importance of reliably assessing their multi-modal understanding.
-The classification dataset VGGSound is commonly used as a benchmark for evaluating audio-visual understanding.
+Designing effective foundation models requires high-quality evaluation datasets.
+With the emergence of audio-visual foundation models, reliable assessment of their multi-modal understanding is essential.
+The current gold standard for evaluating audio-visual understanding is the popular classification dataset VGGSound.
 However, our analysis identifies several critical issues in VGGSound, including incomplete labelling, partially overlapping classes, and misaligned modalities.
-These flaws lead to distorted evaluations of auditory and visual capabilities.
-To address these limitations, we introduce VGGSounder, a comprehensively re-annotated, multi-label test set extending VGGSound that is specifically designed to evaluate audio-visual foundation models.
+These flaws lead to distorted evaluations of models' true auditory and visual capabilities.
+To address these limitations, we introduce VGGSounder, a comprehensively re-annotated, multi-label test set extending VGGSound that is explicitly designed to accurately evaluate audio-visual foundation models.
 VGGSounder features detailed modality annotations, enabling precise analyses of modality-specific performance and revealing previously unnoticed model limitations.
-VGGSounder offers a robust benchmark supporting the future development of audio-visual foundation models.
+We believe VGGSounder offers a robust and reliable benchmark supporting the future development of audio-visual foundation models.

 ICCV 2025